 During a LEEP, the doctor swipes the electrified loop over the cervix, removing a slice of tissue.
 At the same time, that loop burns the edge which stops the bleeding, which is why the doctors don't have to put in any stitches.
 They call it "cauterization."

 Because the tissue has been burned, during the next few weeks, you will have brown discharge as the dead tissue flakes off.
 It's completely painless.
-I'll tell you right now that there can be a weird odor to the discharge, and that's because the tissue was burned during the surgery.
+I'll tell you right now (sorry if this is TMI!) that there can be a weird odor to the discharge, and that's because the tissue was burned during the surgery.
 You may even see what looks like scabs coming out.

 A cone biopsy is more exact, and the surgeon precisely cuts out a cone shaped piece of the cervix.
 Because they use a knife, the doctors have to put in stitches to stop the bleeding.
 While you're healing, you shouldn't really have any unusual discharge, and the stitches don't have to be removed--they dissolve gradually on their own.